odo-network/state-modules/docs/reference.md

 #### Summary

 Before hooks are executed before a dispatched actions is handled by the `StateManager`.
+It allows controlling of the flow of the module as a whole in a few different ways:

-If a hook returns a `null` value, the dispatch will be cancelled.
-If a new action is returned, the new action will be used.
-If it returned nothing (or undefined), the original action will be dispatched.
+- If a hook returns a `null` value, the dispatch will be cancelled.
+- If an `object` is returned, it will dispatch the new object instead.
+- If it `undefined` is returned, the original action will be dispatched.

 #### Type Signature